Presidente Médici International Airport: History

 Pres.
 Médici International Airport was the first airport of Rio Branco, Brazil.
-Because of its proximity to the urban center and a legal dispute concerning ownership of the land where it was located, the airport was closed on November 22, 1999, when Plácido de Castro International Airport was opened at a different location.
+Because of its proximity to the urban center and a legal dispute concerning ownership of the land where it was located, the airport was closed on November 16, 1999, when Plácido de Castro International Airport was opened at another location.

 Today the former runway is now used as Amadeu Barbosa Avenue and at one of its end is located the main football stadium of Rio Branco, called Arena da Floresta.
-The former passenger terminal and control tower still exist, albeit abandoned.
+The former passenger terminal and control tower were demolished in 2021, after being for many years derelict.